nahi/httpclient/README.txt

 - Changes

+  Jul 14, 2007 - version 2.1.0

+    * program/project renamed from 'http-access2' to 'httpclient'.
+      there's compatibility layer included so existing programs for http-access2 which uses HTTPAccess2::Client should work with httpclient/2.1.0 correctly.

+    * misc
+      * install.rb did not install cacerts.p7s.
+Thanks to knu.
+      * now HTTPClient loads http_proxy/HTTP_PROXY and no_proxy/NO_PROXY
+        environment variable at initialization time. bear in mind that it doesn't load http_proxy/HTTP_PROXY when a library is considered to be running under CGI environment (checked by ENVREQUEST_METHOD existence. cgi_http_proxy/CGI_HTTP_PROXY is loaded instead.

   Jul 4, 2007 - version 2.0.9

     * bug fix
       * fix the BasicAuth regression problem in 2.0.8.
 A server may return "BASIC" as an authenticate scheme label instead of "Basic".
 It must be